Rafels/Assignment-2/Assignment2_s929574.md

 ## Problem 9
 #### Perform addition operation on complex data using class and object.
 The program should ask for real and imaginary part of two complex numbers, and display the real and imaginary parts of their sum.

 The program uses a Class called imNumber which has two private double variables, one public constructor and three public member functions.
-The constructor sets the img and real variables to zero and assigns r to real and i to img.
+The constructor sets the img and real variables to zero and assigns *r* to *real* and *i* to *img*.
 The *setNumber* function is used to set the real and imaginary values of the complex number, it prompts the user to input the real and imaginary number and uses the *this* function to achieve this.
-The *add* function uses an object in order to collect the sum of the imaginary number and the real number, the object is then return when the sum has been added up.
+The *add* function uses an object to collect the sum of the imaginary number and the real number, the object is then return when the sum has been added up.
 This is done by using the *this* function which gets the value of the object and sums it with the second function.
 The final function *printNumber* displays the value of the complex number.
 In the main function three object are declared, two for the complex numbers and one for the results.
 The values are set, the numbers are added and then displayed using the class functions.

 **The Code:**
 ```C++